Atomu2014/Ads-RecSys-Datasets/README.md

 - some features are unique IDs appearing only once, which does no help in prediction.
 - some of them are auction/impression related prices WHICH CANNOT BE USED IN PREDICTION.
+- user tags have leaky concerns.

-After one-hot encoding, the feature space approximates 90k.
+After one-hot encoding, the feature space approximates 900k.

 No negative down sampling, and no removing long-tail data.
 We preserve most of the information in this engineering.